Money is a tool.

 Far too many Americans justify spending whatever a bank will lend them when they buy a house.
 They tell themselves, “Well, sure it’s a lot of money every month, but it’s real estate, and real estate is a long-term investment!”
 This is a fairy tale.
 There are many ways to invest in real estate, from rental properties to flipping houses to REITs to alternative real estate investments.
 But your primary residence is not one of them.

 Reframe the question from “What’s the maximum I can afford to spend on housing?” to “What’s the least I can spend on housing and still be happy?”
-By spending less on housing, you can funnel more money into building true wealth with true investments.
+By spending less on housing, you can funnel more money into building wealth with true investments.

 12. Never Stop Learning

 The wealthy know that in an ever-changing world, the only way to stay ahead is to continuously learn and adapt.
-It’s why 85% of self-made millionaire read two or more books every month, as Corley’s study found.
+It’s why 85% of self-made millionaires read two or more books every month, as Corley’s study found.
 That includes both fiction and personal development books, printed books and audiobooks.
 I myself love listening to books while I work out; here are 10 of the most common themes I’ve found in personal development audiobooks.

 Develop an appetite for new knowledge and a curiosity to learn and grow.
 Cultivate a reading or listening habit of at least a half-hour per day, and surpass your colleagues for the next raise and promotion.
 I recommend Audible to fuel your audiobook habit.